INTELLECT-S, Russian law firm with extensive regional network

 Many of Roman's cases created new precedents or became landmarks in case law including its long established areas.

-In 2017 Roman was listed in Best Lawyers in Russia ranking.
+In 2017 and 2018 Roman was listed in Best Lawyers in Russia ranking.

 Roman's advisory and courtroom accomplishments include: